The Phenomenon of Policy Churn: The Exploration Effect

 \paragraph{Sufficient exploration with $\epsilon=0$.} The perhaps unintuitive observation of successful exploration with purely greedy policies has been made before, albeit implicitly.
 In particular, in the presence of certain alternative exploration methods such as noisy nets \cite{fortunato2017noisy}, no significant additional advantage is obtained from using $\epsilon > 0$ \cite{rainbow}.
-Other works containing experimental variants with $\epsilon = 0$ demonstrated successful training in this setting \cite{pislar2021agents,adx-bandit-arxiv} without highlighting the result.
+Other works containing experimental variants with $\epsilon = 0$ demonstrated successful training in this setting \cite{pislar2021agents,adx-bandit-arxiv}, but did not highlight the result.

-\paragraph{Consistent behaviour and Thompson sampling.} In considering the potential exploration benefits of a rapidly changing policy, it is worth qualitatively contrasting the resulting behaviour to that of an $\epsilon$-greedy policy with $\epsilon > 0$.
+\paragraph{Consistent behaviour and Thompson sampling.} In considering the potential exploration benefits of a rapidly changing policy, it is worth qualitatively contrasting the resulting behaviour with that of an $\epsilon$-greedy policy with $\epsilon > 0$.
 The latter generates high-frequency dithering, with uncorrelated random action decisions at consecutive states and the effect of most exploratory actions likely undone by the following greedy action \cite{ezgreedy}.
-By contrast, policy churn induced exploration can be expected to generate temporally correlated, consistent exploration (necessary, though perhaps not sufficient, to perform ``deep'' exploration, as in ensemble and Thompson sampling methods \cite{thompson1933likelihood,bootstrap_dqn}).
+By contrast, policy-churn-induced exploration can be expected to generate temporally correlated, consistent exploration (necessary, though perhaps not sufficient, to perform ``deep'' exploration, as in ensemble and Thompson sampling methods \cite{thompson1933likelihood,bootstrap_dqn}).
 On the other hand, while $\epsilon$-greedy exploration is explicitly unbiased in action space, policy churn likely prefers exploration across near-optimal actions (with respect to the current value function).
 This may be beneficial in some settings, for example when some actions are deadly, and high $\epsilon$ prevents long episodes.
-It may also be detrimental in others, where $\epsilon > 0$ helps the agent to avoid getting stuck.
+It may also be detrimental in others, where $\epsilon > 0$ helps the agent get unstuck.